Samurai-X9061/UPBGE-Spring_Bones/README.md

 # UPBGE-Spring_Bones
-Blender addon to add spring/bouncy dynamic effect to bones. made by @artellblender and modifiend by me to add game engine support
+Blender addon to add spring/bouncy dynamic effect to bones. made by @artellblender and modified by me to add game engine support

 ## Installation